 What is the cheapest HughesNet plan?

 The Select plan at $50/month with 15 GB of data and 25 Mbps download speed.
-Equipment lease adds $15/month.
+Equipment lease adds $15/month, bringing the effective cost to $65/month.
 A 24-month contract is required.
+This plan is only suitable for very light email and browsing usage.

 Does HughesNet have unlimited data?

 No. All HughesNet plans have hard data caps (15–200 GB).
-After your cap, speeds throttle to 1–3 Mbps.
+After your cap, speeds throttle to 1–3 Mbps until your billing cycle resets.
 The Bonus Zone (2–8 AM) provides unlimited data for overnight usage.
+For unlimited satellite data, consider Starlink at $120/month.

 Is HughesNet Fusion worth the extra cost?

-Fusion offers speeds up to 100 Mbps (vs. 25 Mbps for Gen5) and somewhat lower latency.
+Fusion offers speeds up to 100 Mbps (vs. 25 Mbps for Gen5) and somewhat lower latency (400–700ms vs. 600–800ms).
 If you need the best satellite performance HughesNet offers, Fusion is worth it.
-However, at $100–$150/month, you're approaching Starlink pricing ($120/mo) which delivers dramatically better speeds and latency.
+However, at $100–$150/month, you are approaching Starlink pricing ($120/mo) which delivers dramatically better speeds, latency, and unlimited data.

 What is the HughesNet early termination fee?

-The early termination fee is $400, which decreases by $15 for each month of your contract you've completed.
-For example, canceling after 12 months would cost approximately $220.
+The early termination fee starts at $400 and decreases by $15 for each month of your contract you have completed.
+Canceling after 6 months costs approximately $310.
+After 12 months, approximately $220.
+After 18 months, approximately $130.

 Can I use HughesNet for work from home?

 Basic remote work (email, web-based tools) works on HughesNet.
-Video conferencing is unreliable due to 600ms+ latency — calls often have noticeable delays and may drop.
+Video conferencing is unreliable due to 600ms+ latency — calls have noticeable delays and may drop.
 VPN connections work but feel sluggish.
-For reliable work-from-home, Starlink or 5G home internet is a better fit.
+For reliable work-from-home, Starlink or T-Mobile 5G Home Internet is a better fit.